redox-os/orbtk/manual/src/getting_started/create_project.md

 # Create project

-To start your first OrbTk project you could use [cargo](https://doc.rust-lang.org/cargo/) to create and run it.
+To start your first OrbTk project you can use [cargo](https://doc.rust-lang.org/cargo/) to create and run it.

 1. Create your project with the following command: